vitaly-t/excellent/README.md

 Other features include:

-* Both global and local dynamic binding, with methods [ERoot.bind] and [EController.bind].
+* Both global and local dynamic binding, with [ERoot.bind] and [EController.bind].
 * Controllers can extend / inherit each other's functionality, see [Inheritance].
-* [Modules] that empower greater reusability and simpler redistribution of controllers.
+* [Modules] empower greater reusability and simpler redistribution of controllers.
-* [Services] that share functionality across all controllers.
+* [Services] share functionality across all controllers.

-And you can create whole libraries of reusable components that will work seamlessly with any UI framework, or on their own.
+You can create whole libraries of reusable components that will work seamlessly with any UI framework, or on their own.

 #### Quick Links: &nbsp;[Examples]&nbsp; |&nbsp; [WiKi]&nbsp; |&nbsp; [API]